 Make sure you bring your camera, as the colours are fantastic.

-Once you’ve seen the sunrise, keep walking another 5 minutes and down some steep stairs to check out the bat cave, home to one of the rarest bats in all of Australia.
+Once you’ve seen the sunrise in the national park, keep walking another 5 minutes and down some steep stairs to check out the bat cave, home to one of the rarest bats in all of Australia.

 Watch Sunset from Mount Archer